-- 1. Completed application for admission form. - 2.
-Missouri Minimum Core Curriculum (if graduated after 5/95). - 3.
-Official American College Test (ACT) results and profile.
-Students age 20 and older are not required to submit ACT scores to complete their admissions file; however, placement tests will be required in some subjects. - 4.
-A high school transcript with a minimum of six semesters of work. - 5.
-Official high school transcript documenting graduation or official Equivalency Certificate awarded upon successful completion of the General Education Development Test (GED) or High School Equivalency (HSE).
+- 1. Completed application for admission. - 2.
+Official American College Test (ACT) results.
+Students age 20 and older are not required to submit ACT scores to complete their admissions file; however, placement tests will be required in some subjects. - A high school transcript with a minimum of six semesters of work and upon graduation, an official high school transcript documenting graduation or official equivalency.

+Certificate awarded upon successful completion of the General Education Development Test (GED) or High School Equivalency (HSE).